How did you get started as an artist?

+It seems like I've been working with the empty rural landscape for many years.
+My childhood, my interest in fine art, the cowboy, and my rural home all contribute to my painting subjects.
 I think everything influences my work.
 I'm most drawn to geographic locations with ground vegetation and open spaces.
 Places where an individual is somewhat alone with the empty natural environment.
 Landscapes where you can see the sky and the horizon.
 My work is seldom about a specific location, but an imagined landscape that seems familiar to me and the viewer.
 I have lived most of my life about five miles from town.
-As a youngster the bright lights were enticing but, I matured, the isolation became more appealing.
+As a youngster the bright lights were enticing but, as I matured, the isolation became more appealing.

 Your artist statements quotes that, "My intention is to engage the viewer in isolation, but not dictate a response."
 Is it difficult to create works that meet that happy middle of being engaging but open to interpretation?

 I love this question because I think it answers itself.
 I want to retain some mystery for myself and the viewer.
 As a successful painting progresses it becomes a world of its own.
 That’s whats fun about painting.
 I don’t want to intimidate the viewer but invite them to also explore the wonder and mystery.
 I work from memory, photos, drawings, imagination and ideas.
 I think what I paint is more important than how I paint.